This program was formerly named Emergency Medical Technician.

 After successfully completing this program, graduates will receive a SAIT Primacy Care Paramedic certificate.
 All graduates are eligible and required to register with the Alberta College of Paramedics to work in Alberta as an EMT.

-The Primary Care Paramedic program delivered by SAIT is accredited by the Canadian Medical Association at the Primary Care Paramedic level and meets the Alberta College of Paramedics core competency requirements.
+The Primary Care Paramedic program delivered by SAIT is accredited by Accreditation Canada at the Primary Care Paramedic level and meets the Alberta College of Paramedics core competency requirements.

 Once completed, this SAIT credential may be eligible for transfer credit at another post-secondary institution.
 Visit transfer options to learn more about the transfer agreements currently available to SAIT graduates and incoming students.